Don't be fooled. You can stop counting calories, points, macros and carbs and still be dieting.

 It's beyond time for us to wake up to the fact that dieting isn't just a "thing" that women do because we enjoy being at war with ourselves.
 It's a culturally encouraged behavior that dishonors our humanity over and over again.

-True freedom comes when we opt out of this madness.
+True freedom can come when we opt out of this madness.

 P.S.
 If you want some help opting out, check out my self-paced writing course, Write To Get Free.
 Every week I send out reflection questions and a writing prompt designed to help you unravel toxic beliefs around dieting, food, and body.